Strategies for energy-efficient flow control leveraging deep reinforcement learning: Results: flow control performance of a circular cylinder

 \subsubsection{Scenario B: Control Performance of Multiple Jets Control}

-Based on the results of flow control using a single pair of synthetic jets, it was observed that the configurations with jets positioned at 60° and 120° ($J_5$ and $J_1$) consumed the most energy.
-Consequently, when employing multiple pairs of synthetic jets for flow control, we excluded the jets positioned at 60° and 120°, focusing instead on combinations involving $J_2$, $J_3$, and $J_4$.
-The configurations tested include two pairs of synthetic jets ($J_2$ and $J_3$; $J_3$ and $J_4$) and a configuration with three pairs ($J_2$, $J_3$, and $J_4$).
-To investigate the control performance and convergence speed of multiple synthetic jets combinations compared to single-pair synthetic jets, we analyze the control performance of single-pair synthetic jets ($J_2$, $J_3$, and $J_4$) as the control group.
+Based on the results of flow control using a single pair of synthetic jets, it is observed that the configurations with jets positioned at 60° and 120°, namely $J_5$ and $J_1$, consume the most energy.
+Consequently, when employing multiple pairs of synthetic jets for flow control, the jets positioned at 60° and 120° are excluded.
+Instead, combinations involving $J_2$, $J_3$, and $J_4$ are explored.
+The tested configurations include two pairs of synthetic jets, specifically $J_2$ and $J_3$ as well as $J_3$ and $J_4$, and a configuration with three pairs, namely $J_2$, $J_3$, and $J_4$.

-The performance of multiple jet configurations used for flow control around a cylinder, evaluated through deep Reinforcement Learning training, is comprehensively analyzed in \cref{fig:figure10}(a).
-The reward curves reflect the effectiveness of the DRL agent in learning flow control strategies using different combinations of synthetic jets configurations.
-Across various configurations, the reward function exhibits a stepwise increase during the initial training phase.
-As training progresses, the reward values reach a plateau, indicating that the agent has successfully optimized its control strategy.
-However, different configurations display varying convergence speeds.
-It is observed that employing multiple pairs of synthetic jets for flow control does not accelerate the reinforcement learning training process.
-The reward function for single-pair synthetic jets converges more rapidly than that for multiple pairs, suggesting that single-pair jet configurations are more conducive to faster convergence and more effective for the agent to learn the control strategy.
+In figure \ref{fig:fig10}, we present the control performance and convergence rates for flow control using multiple pairs of synthetic jets.
+To provide a comprehensive comparison, we also include the results of three single-pair synthetic jet controls, thereby contrasting the performance of multiple jet combinations with that of individual pairs.
+The reward curves in the figure reflect the effectiveness of the DRL agent in learning flow control strategies using different synthetic jet configurations.
+Specifically, figure \ref{fig:fig10}(a) offers a detailed analysis of the convergence performance during the training of deep reinforcement learning.
+In all configurations, the reward function exhibits an increasing trend during the initial training phase.
+As the DRL training progresses, the reward values gradually stabilize, indicating that the agent has successfully optimized the control strategy.
+However, different jet configurations demonstrate varying convergence rates and maximum reward values.
+Interestingly, we observe that employing multiple pairs of synthetic jets simultaneously for flow control does not accelerate the reinforcement learning training process.
+In fact, the reward functions for single-pair synthetic jets converge more rapidly than those for multiple pairs.
+This suggests that single-pair jet configurations are more conducive to faster convergence.